SECURIoTESIGN/SECURIoTESIGN/SecD4CLOUDMOBILEv1.4/security_requirements/physicalSecurity.md

 # Physical Security

-## Physical Security

-Physical Security is the protection of people, property, and information onsite.
+**Physical Security** is the protection of people, property, and information onsite.
 It involves protecting physical assets from potential risks such as fire, theft, vandalism, and natural disasters.

 The following should be considered when designing physical security: